shelkmike/Mabs/README.md

 1. Should assemblies produced by Mabs be polished afterwards?<br>
 The assemblies made by Mabs-hifiasm are accurate already.
 The assemblies made by Mabs-flye require polishing by accurate reads.
 "Accurate reads" are reads of Illumina, MGI, or PacBio HiFi.
 Good programs for polishing are, for example, [HyPo](https://github.com/kensung-lab/hypo), [POLCA](https://github.com/alekseyzimin/masurca), [Racon](https://github.com/lbcb-sci/racon).
 2. How to assemble a genome using high-accuracy Nanopore reads?<br>
-If you have Nanopore reads with really high accuracy (≥99%), I advise trying both Mabs-hifiasm and Mabs-flye.
+If you have Nanopore reads with really high accuracy (≥99%), I advise trying both Mabs-hifiasm and Mabs-flye.<br>
+In my experience, the best method to assemble a genome from reads made on 10.4.1 Nanopore flow cells is to perform read error correction with "dorado correct" ([https://github.com/nanoporetech/dorado](https://github.com/nanoporetech/dorado)) and then run Mabs-hifiasm providing the corrected Nanopore reads via the option "--pacbio_hifi_reads".
+This is because after "dorado correct", the accuracy of Nanopore reads becomes similar to the accuracy of PacBio HiFi reads.
 3. What is the program "Modified_hifiasm" used by Mabs?<br>
 Modified_hifiasm is a special version of Hifiasm, where I added an option "--only-primary".
 With this option, Modified_hifiasm stops after creating the file with the primary assembly.
 Usage of Modified_hifiasm makes Mabs-hifiasm faster than when using the original Hifiasm.
 4. What is the main downside of Mabs?<br>